-Whilst I am pretty much hooked on Bare Minerals products when it comes to make-up and skin care, there are certain economies that I’m not adverse to.
-For example, whilst the Estee Lauder eye make-up remover that was a gift from a friend worked brilliantly, once it had run out, there was no way that I’d be paying £21.99 for the 100ml to replace it.
+Whilst I am pretty much hooked on Bare Minerals products when it comes to make-up and skin care, there are certain economies that I’m not averse to.
+For example, whilst the Estee Lauder eye make-up remover that was a gift from a friend worked brilliantly, once it had run out, there was no way that I’d have been paying £21.99 for the 100ml to replace it.
 I reverted to my usual 400ml bottle of Garnier Micellar Water which does an equally excellent job for a fraction of the cost.
 Retailing at £5.99 in Boots, Savers sells it for just £2.99.
 Now that’s a bargain!

-Talking of removing eye make-up, these wonderful little sticks filled with a couple of drops of remover work wonderfully on mascara runs and the like without having to whisk the whole lot off and start again.
+Talking of removing eye make-up, these wonderful little sticks filled with a couple of drops of remover work wonderfully on mascara smudges and the like without having to whisk the whole lot off and start again.
 Available from Amazon, they also cost £2.99.
-And given that they are sealed until you ‘snap’ them, they’re great to carry in your handbag ready to deal with those annoying little smudges that sometimes seem to appear from nowhere.
+And given that they are sealed until you ‘snap’ them, they’re great to carry in your handbag ready to deal with those annoying little splodges that sometimes seem to appear from nowhere.

 Two items for nails – The Daily Mail ran an article the other day which talked about the risks of toxic ingredients in nail polish.
 I’ve mentioned 3 free/ 5 free/ 7 free (etc) nail polishes previously in blog posts, and other than occasionally, I only use polishes which are at least 3 free (from dibutyl phthalate (DBP), toluene, and formaldehyde).
-These three are the most harmful – and most common – toxic ingredients found in many mainstream brands.
+These three are the most harmful, and worryingly the most common, toxic ingredients found in many mainstream brands.
 OPI are 3-free but Benecos polishes are 8 free!
 Most such polishes are expensive – really expensive, some costing as much as £20, but this one cost just £3,69.
 Admittedly it was on offer but even at full price it retails at under £6.
 You can buy the products in independent chemists or online from https://www.pravera.co.uk/benecos-natural-beauty

 The other nail ‘hero is Boots nail polish remover pots which works so well.
 Pop in your finger and twist a couple of times.
 Hey presto!
 No more nail polish.
 The one for toes has a small foam sponge in the lid which is simply rubbed lightly over the toes.
 Costing from £2.20 for fingers only and £4.40 for fingers and toes, the speed at which they work knocks spots off their more expensive counterpart, the Bourjois version at £5.99.